mooosakhan/ghostblock/privacy-policy.md

 - Transparent permissions
 - Clear privacy practices

-We believe privacy is a fundamental right and have designed Element Blocker accordingly.
+We believe privacy is a fundamental right and have designed GhostBlock accordingly.

 ---

-**In Summary**: Element Blocker stores only your block choices locally on your device, shares nothing with anyone, and collects no data about you.
+**In Summary**: GhostBlock stores only your block choices locally on your device, shares nothing with anyone, and collects no data about you.
 Your privacy is guaranteed. for Element Blocker
 Last updated: 11/17/2025

 Element Blocker does not collect, store, transmit, or share any personal data...